sws2apps/sws2apps-docs/organized/docs/onboarding/register-and-login.md

 ![Log in](./img/select-login.png)

-**Alternative:** If you don’t have any account in Google, Microsoft, GitHub or Yahoo, you can log in with your email address.
-Just select “Continue with Email” option and and follow the short and simple instructions.
+**Alternative:** If you don’t have any account of listed login providers, you can log in with your email address.
+Just select “Continue with Email” option and and follow the short and simple instructions: 1.
+Request the authentication code to your email address, 2.
+Open the link from the received message, 3.
+Click "Log in" button in the app.

-### Enter the Access code

-Great!
-The next step is entering your congregation’s access code.
-That is a code created by elders to ensure the strong security of the app.
-Please don’t share the code with others, but encourage them to request the code directly by elders.

-### Enter the Master key

-If prompted, enter the Congregation master key.
-This key is required by those handling administrative and scheduling tasks in Organized.
-If you’re asked for it, contact your congregation’s Organized administrator to obtain the Master key.
-Always keep it secure and confidential, as it is crucial for your congregation's Organized account!

 ### Request adjustments of your rights

 Well done!
-Your 'Baptized brother' account is now created!
+Now your personal 'Baptized brother' account is now created!
 You just need to:
-1. Inform your congregation’s Organized administrator
+1. Inform your congregation’s Organized administrator that you've already registered in the app.
-2. Provide him your email address that you used for account registration
+2. Provide him your email address that you used for account registration.
 3. Wait until he assigns you all the necessarry roles and rights.

+### Login once again

+Once the steps above are done, reload the page to login once again.
+You might be prompted to enter your congregation’s access code and/or Congregation master key, depending on your user role and rights.
+You can request those codes from the brother who is serving as the app administrator in your congregation.

+**Congregation access code:** is a code created by elders to ensure the strong security of the app.
+Please don’t share the code with others, but encourage them to request the code directly by elders.
+**Congregation master key:** this key is required by those handling administrative and scheduling tasks in Organized.
+If you’re asked for it, contact your congregation’s Organized administrator to obtain the Master key.
+Always keep it secure and confidential, as it is crucial for your congregation's Organized account!

 #### Afterward, so you can open the Organized app and start using it!

+Now you have access to the app, congratulations!
+Explore the home page dashboard and all the features that Organized has!